muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 have **Kit** as a fundamental syntax, and then any other possreps for discrete heterogeneous collections can be represented just as a **Kit** plus a plain unary type cast in the form of a **Duo** possrep.

+A primary intended use of the **Kit** possrep is to be the idiomatic way for an external data model to represent generic low-cardinality heterogeneous collections of user data.
+Fundamental examples of these are *tuples*, *records*, *structs*, *objects*; they are variations of generic collections of named or ordered attributes with no duplicate names.
+When a set of **Kit** with common attribute names are collected in a **Lot**, such a **Lot** can also represent a *relation* or *dictionary*.
+A **Kit** by itself would represent an anonymous or structural type, but when wrapped with a **Duo** providing a name, it represents a nominal type.

 The intended use of the **Kit** possrep is to represent a value expression node for selecting at runtime a value of any of the other